timswims/ESK/README.md

 		unzip gateway_linux.x64_1.32.0.zip

 7. Please also make a note of the values of TENANT_ID and UPLOAD_ROOT, which are shown as the bottom of the page.
 You will need these information for a later step when you set up the agent.rsp file.

-2. Create a Registration Key
+## Create a Registration Key

 A registration key is issued for your identity domain, and it’s used when you deploy gateways and agents.

 1. On the Oracle Management Cloud home page, click the Global Navigation Menu on the top-left corner and navigate to Administration > Agents.

 2. On the Agents – Oracle Management Cloud page, click the Registration Keys tab.
 The Registration Keys page opens.

-3. Enter the required details to create a new Registration Key: o In the Name field, specify a name to identify the registration key.
+3. Enter the required details to create a new Registration Key:

+	* In the Name field, specify a name to identify the registration key.

-	o In the Registration Limit field, enter a number that indicates the maximum number of gateways, data collectors, and agents that can be associated with the registration key.
-If you are not sure, just put 10,000, which should be enough for a trial. o Click Create New Key.
+	* In the Registration Limit field, enter a number that indicates the maximum number of gateways, data collectors, and agents that can be associated with the registration key.
+If you are not sure, just put 10,000, which should be enough for a trial.

-A new registration key is created.
+	* Click Create New Key.
+A new registration key will then be created.
 Make a note of this registration “Key Value”, it will be used by the AgentInstall.sh script at the time of installation.

-3. Edit the Response File
+1. Edit the Response File
 The AgentInstall.sh script is used to carry out the actual install of the OMC Gateway.
 The script requires a set of parameters that are specific to your environment.
 These parameters are specified in the response file agent.rsp.
 1. On your Linux / UNIX or Microsoft Windows host, logged in as the owner of the Oracle software (here, oracle) navigate to your staging directory.
 Edit the agent.rsp file using any standard text editor.
 Add your values for the mandatory parameters in the agent.rsp file.
 Here are example values (make sure to replace these with the correct values for your environment): o TENANT_ID=example-tenant